 The rapid spread of Voyager-V1 is essential to its ability to inflict maximum damage to cancer cells throughout the body before innate and adaptive anti-viral immunity contains and ultimately neutralizes the virus.

-Voyager-V1 is in clinical development as a combination therapy with immune checkpoint inhibitor therapies (anti-PD-1 and anti-PD-L1 monoclonal antibodies) that prevent one of cancer’s main defenses against T cell attack.
+Voyager-VI is in clinical development alone and as a combination therapy with immunotherapies including immune checkpoint inhibitor therapies (anti-PD-1 and anti-PD-L1 monoclonal antibodies) that prevent one of cancer’s main defenses against T cell attack.